Maths

 What do we teach?
 What does this look like?

-At Woodlands, we teach Maths across the school by following small steps of progression as guided by The White Rose scheme whilst covering the National Curriulum objectives.
-Fluency, Reasoning and Problem Solving are at the heart of the scheme that also follows a mastery approach which we are developing at our school.
-The White Rose scheme also uses the Concrete Pictorial Abstract (CPA) approach? to support children's learning and progression.
+At Woodlands, we teach mathematics across the school by following small steps of progression as guided by The White Rose scheme whilst covering the National Curriulum objectives.
+Fluency, reasoning and problem solving are at the heart of the scheme and it also follows a mastery approach.
+The White Rose scheme also uses the Concrete Pictorial Abstract (CPA) approach to support children's learning and progression.
 A concrete approach refers to the physical resources that children can manipulate to support their learning, examples include clocks, place value counters and bead strings.
 A pictorial approach refers to the visual models that can be used to support the understanding of methods and concepts.
 Finally, the abstract approach is the written method that the progression of skills and knowledge works towards; an example of this is the formal written method for addition.
 By embedding this approach, we are allowing pupils to spend enough time to fully explore a topic, reinforcing it with practise, before moving onto the next one.
 All ideas are built on previous knowledge and pupils have ample opportunity to develop relationships between topics.